alex404/goal-jax/README.md

-# Goal: Geometric OptimizAtion Libraries
+# goal-jax: Geometric OptimizAtion Libraries (in JAX!)

-# goal-jax

 A JAX implementation of information geometric algorithms and exponential families.